 It’s reported that one in three people experience poor onboarding when they are joining a new business.
 One in three.
 Wow.
 As someone who is hiring, just think about all the pain that goes with finding that person.
-All the time.
-Money.
-Blood, sweat and tears.
-Then they start (hooray), but you have already given them reasons to think this isn’t right for them (boo).
+All of the time, money, and blood, sweat and tears.
+Then they start, and due to bad onboarding you have already given them reasons to think that this isn’t right for them.

-It all starts with the Interview.
-This will sound crazy, and you may think sounds so obvious that it's pointless to even write it.
+It all starts with the interview.
+This will sound crazy, and you may think this is so obvious that it's pointless to even write it.
 But here goes… Don’t lie.
-If you lie to get someone through the door you are setting yourself up for failure.
+If you lie to get someone through the door, you are setting yourself up for failure.
 Simple.
-Now, understand this.
-I’m not saying be critical of your business to the point that they think it’s the worst place they have ever seen and would never step foot in the door again.
-But do tell them about the opportunity.
+Now, understand this: I’m not saying be critical of your business to the point that they think it’s the worst place they have ever seen and would never step foot in the door again.
+But do tell them about the opportunity to address challenges within their role.
 "Yes, our business isn’t perfect and we are aware of some of the challenges.
-We see this role solving some of those challenges by implementing X-Y &Z".
+We see this role solving some of those challenges by implementing X, Y and Z".
 No lies.
 Just honest, transparent opportunity.

 Next, get your tech and merch ordered ASAP.
-Laptop, phone, keyboard, pens, papers, phone list, brochures, merchandise, employee profiles, chocolates, mug, business card holder – you name, it get it ordered.
-Nothing worse than turning up on day one and nothing is ready.
-Then, send diary requests to the people you want them to meet on day one.
-Plan it in, talk to the people face to face to check they know what you need from them and they understand the plan.
+Laptop, phone, keyboard, pens, papers, phone list, brochures, merchandise, employee profiles, chocolates, mug, business card holder – you name it, get it ordered.
+There's nothing worse than turning up on day one and nothing being ready.
+Then, send diary requests to the people you want your new employee to meet on day one.
+Plan it in, and make sure you talk to people face-to-face to check that they know what you need from them and that they understand the plan.

 Once everything is set, sit back, grab a brew and phone your future employee to check they are okay (again), and then confirm the start time with them.
-Its also worth pointing out dress code and what people typically wear.
-Sounds silly but people worry about these things.
+It's also worth pointing out dress code and what people typically wear.
+It may sound silly, but people worry about these things.

-Day 1.
-10.00AM (always ask them to arrive later than you).
-They arrive.
-Desk set, laptop waiting, phone plugged in, merchandise everywhere.
+Day 1, 10.00am, they arrive (always ask them to arrive later than you).
+Their desk is set, laptop waiting, phone plugged in, and there's merchandise everywhere.
 Show them to their desk.
 Introduce them to people.
 Walk them around and make them known to everyone who is available.
 The more the merrier.
 Remember your first day in a job?
 You will forget 99% of the names but the face is at least familiar.
 Show them where the tea and coffee is, how to work the annoying vending machine and the best sandwich shop in town.
 Make them feel like you actually want them there.

-Execute your well planned induction covering the history of the business, future growth plans, where their role and team is crucial to the success.
+Execute your well-planned induction covering the history of the business, future growth plans, and in what way their role and team is crucial to your success.